Causal Transfer in Medical Image Analysis: Causal Transfer Learning Applied in Medical Image Analysis

 \subsection{Illuminating the unseen: Advancing MRI domain generalisation through causality}

-{Building on the challenge of domain shift in MRI reconstruction, \cite{wang2025illuminating} presents GenCA-MRI, a domain generalisation (DG) framework designed specifically for deep learning-based accelerated MRI reconstruction.
-The framework addresses the challenge of domain shift, a key issue when training models on one dataset and testing them on another with different acquisition strategies, contrasts, anatomical regions, or scanning conditions.
+This case study addresses \textbf{covariate and conditional shift} in accelerated MRI reconstruction, where differences in acquisition contrast, anatomical region, and undersampling pattern across scanners and protocols cause standard deep learning models to fail on unseen domains.
+Unlike the preceding case studies, the shift here operates at the level of the reconstruction mechanism itself, not only at the level of image appearance, making causal mechanism alignment rather than feature alignment the appropriate response. \cite{wang2025illuminating} presents GenCA-MRI, a domain generalisation (DG) framework designed specifically for deep learning-based accelerated MRI reconstruction.
+The framework develops a multi-level invariance approach -- image-level, feature-level, and mechanism-level -- to address the variability introduced by different acquisition strategies, contrasts, anatomical regions, and scanning conditions.
 Domain shifts often result in poor model performance when exposed to unseen data.
 To overcome this, the paper develops a multi-level invariance framework: image-level, feature-level, and mechanism-level invariance.
-The most novel aspect is GenCA-MRI, a causal mechanism alignment approach that aligns intrinsic causal relationships across domains, ensuring consistent performance on new, previously unseen datasets.}
+The most novel aspect is GenCA-MRI, a causal mechanism alignment approach that aligns intrinsic causal relationships across domains, ensuring consistent performance on new, previously unseen datasets.